 1. Create a message filter file like the following.
-(See Filtering Messages in the Message Viewer, on page 199 or Filtering Messages from the Command Line, on page 201 for details about creating this file.)
+(See Filtering Messages in the Message Viewer, on page 207 or Filtering Messages from the Command Line, on page 209 for details about creating this file.)

 '''

 log_filter -clear

 log_filter -hide_matches

-log_filter -field report=="ProASIC3E MAPPER"
+log_filter -field report=="TECHNOLOGY MAPPER"

 log_filter -field type==NOTE

 log_filter -field message=="Input "

 log_filter -field message=="Pruning "

 puts "DONE!"

 '''

-- 2. Copy the synhooks.tcl file and set the environment variable as described in Automating Flows with synhooks.tcl, on page 481. - 3.
-Edit the synhooks.tcl file so that it reads like the following example.
-For syntax details, see synhooks File Syntax, on page 694 in the Reference Manual.
+2. Copy the synhooks.tcl file and set the environment variable as described in Automating Flows with synhooks.tcl, on page 525.

-The following loads the message filter file when the project is opened.
+- 3. Edit the synhooks.tcl file so that it reads like the following example.
+For syntax details, see Tcl Hook Command Example, on page 529 in the Reference Manual. - The following loads the message filter file when the project is opened.
 Specify the name of the message filter file you created in step 1.
 Note that you must source the file.

 '''

 proc syn_on_open_project {project_path} {

 set filter filterFilename

 puts "FILTER $filter IS BEING APPLIED"

 source d:/tcl/filters/$filterFilename

-}

 '''